-Balkbayod would like to thank all of those who have supported us during our trip to the Philippines in November 2011.
+Balkbayod would like to thank all of those who supported us during our trip to the Philippines in November 2011.
 The three weeks on Siargao Island was a memorable experience.
-We had a Balikbayod unit travelling strong with us and with everyone’s hands in the mix, we were able to accomplish more than what we anticipated – from conducting meetings with teachers to exchanging waves with the kids.
+We had a Balikbayod unit traveling strong with us, and with everyone’s hands in the mix, we were able to accomplish more than what we anticipated – from conducting meetings with teachers to exchanging waves with the kids.

-With only a few days to spare, we had several tasks that need to be completed, yet working beachside underneath the shade of palm leaves didn’t lure us away from our responsibilities.
+With only a few days to spare, we had several tasks that needed to be completed, yet working beachside underneath the shade of palm leaves didn’t lure us away from our responsibilities.

 The children of Siargao dream of catching waves, far from a reality fathomed by their parents and elders who have feared the ocean.
-Watching traveling surfers and the few daring locals ride such pristine waves has the local youth hooked on trying the sport, and now with the donated surfboards, they have the opportunity to explore their oceanic playground right outside their homes.
-Waves break all around the island and they also surf on the on outlying smaller islands, travelling by motorized outriggers called bancas, which we filled to full-tilt with groms and the donated surfboards.
+Watching traveling surfers and the few daring locals ride such pristine waves has the local youth hooked on trying the sport, and now, with the donated surfboards, they have the opportunity to explore their oceanic playground right outside their homes.
+Waves break all around the island, and they also surf on the outlying smaller islands, traveling by motorized outriggers called bancas, which we filled to full-tilt with groms and donated surfboards.

-Our best memories on Siargao Island is surfing with the kids and learning about how it is for them to grow up on this amazing island.
-It’s a different life than what we have here in the states, a much more simple life with probably not the same opportunities we have here… But we hope to make a difference through surfing and education.
-We hope that through education, the kids then expand the possibilities of their future to help them make a difference on their beautiful island, anything from entreprenueruship through coastal awareness.
+Our best memories on Siargao Island include surfing with the kids and learning about how it is for them to grow up on this amazing island.
+It’s a different life than what we have here in the States – a much more simple life without the same opportunities we have here… But, we hope to make a difference through surfing and education.
+We hope that through education, the kids can expand the possibilities of their future to help them make a difference on their beautiful island, anything from entrepreneurship through coastal awareness.